gottagofaster236/SonicVisualSplit/README.md

 - The settings are saved with layout.
 So, click "yes" when LiveSplit will ask you whether you want to save the layout settings at exit.

+## Practice mode
+The component currently cannot tell whether you just want to practice or start an actual run.
+For that in SVS there's *practice mode*.
+It temporarily disables the component, so that you can practice the game without the timer running.

+To toggle the practice mode, right-click LiveSplit, select "Control", and click "Toggle practice mode" at the bottom.
+Alternatively, you can go to component settings (as described in the previous section), and click the "Toggle practice mode" button there.

 ## Known limitations
 - If you die on *Scrap Brain 3* in Sonic 1, you'll have to undo the split manually (the game time will be correct anyways).
 - Same for Sonic 2's *Sky Chase* and *Wing Fortress*.
 If you die on one of those levels, you'll have to manually undo the split.